MeghaGajbhiye/PSFT-Workshop/AdditionalLab/additional-lab.md

 ## Acknowledgements

 **Created By/Date**
-- Rich Konopka, PSFT Specialist, October 2020
+- Rich Konopka, Peoplesoft Specialist, October 2020
 - Megha Gajbhiye, Cloud Solutions Engineer, October 2020

+**Last Updated By/Date**
+- Sara Lipowsky, Cloud Engineering, October 2020

 ## See an issue?

 Please submit feedback using this [form](https://apexapps.oracle.com/pls/apex/f?p=133:1:::::P1_FEEDBACK:1).
-Please include the **workshop name**, lab and step in your request.
+Please include the **workshop name**, **lab** and **step** in your request.
 If you don't see the workshop name listed, please enter it manually.
 If you would like for us to follow up with you, enter your email in the **Feedback Comments** section.